Guide to Torghast, Tower of the Damned in Shadowlands: Anima Powers, Phantasma, Legendary Items, etc.

 Phantasma is a currency obtained within Torghast, primarily looted from destroyed objects and defeated mobs.
-It is used to purchase various consumables and semi-permanent upgrades from friendly Shackled Broker NPCs which spawn in break and boss rooms.
+It is used to purchase various consumables and semi-permanent upgrades from friendly Shackled Brokers which spawn in break and boss rooms.

 The currency cannot be used outside of Torghast and cannot be carried over between runs, so there is no real reason to stockpile the resource.

-Precisely what items the Broker sells are randomized, but typically include access to extra Anima Powers, healing and temporary buff consumables, and semi-permanent buffs which last the rest of the dungeon run.
+The items the Brokers sell are randomized, but typically include access to extra Anima Powers, healing, temporary buff consumables, and semi-permanent buffs which last for the rest of the run.
 You can find more information on the specific items purchasable in the page linked below.

 Soul Ash is a currency needed to craft Legendary items.
 You can loot it from Soul Ash Reliquaries found in Torghast.
 The higher the item level of your crafted item, the more Soul Ash will be required to create the item.

 You can read more about Soul Ash in our Runecarving guide.